Labor Strikes – Contractor’s Potential Recovery of Delays and Damages

 In the United States, the building and construction industry has traditionally been highly organized by some of the nation’s strongest trade unions.
 Strikes can cause delays and increased project costs for contractors and owners.
-This article briefly discusses the history and legal consequences of strikes in the construction industry.
+This article briefly discusses the history and legal consequences of construction workers’ strikes.

 An unfair labor practice strike is a lawful protest against alleged unlawful acts of the employer.
 Examples of unfair labor practices are refusing to bargain with the union, discharging employees if they decide to strike, not reinstating union employees after a strike, or discharging employees for union activities.
 Unfair labor practices can be caused by the union as well as the employer.